Gold Resource Corporation (GORO) Shares Up Despite Recent Market Volatility

-Gold Resource Corporation (AMEX: GORO)’s stock price has increased by 2.24 compared to its previous closing price of 0.84.
-However, the company has seen a -2.98% decrease in its stock price over the last five trading sessions.
+Gold Resource Corporation (AMEX: GORO)’s stock price has increased by 4.65 compared to its previous closing price of 0.86.
+However, the company has seen a gain of 8.43% in its stock price over the last five trading days.

 Is It Worth Investing in Gold Resource Corporation (AMEX: GORO) Right Now?